On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra

 \item As it often happens with (author's) results related to weight structures, we did not use the ("full") definition of $\shtop$ for proving its properties described above.
 It suffices to have a category $\bu$ as in Remark \ref{rtst}(4) such the corresponding category $\hrt\cong \adfu(\bu^{op},\ab)$ is of projective dimension $1$ (in particular, this is the case if $\bu$ consists of finite coproducts of a single object $S$ and the ring $\cu(S,S)$ is hereditary).
 Then we have $K_w(\hw)\cong D(\hrt)$ (see Remark 3.3.4 of \cite{bws}), and one can easily prove the natural analogues of all the results of this section (though the corresponding "homology" and "cohomology" of weight complexes does not have any "topological" significance in general).

 \item In particular, inside the category $\dm$ of motives over any perfect field (see \S4.2 of \cite{degmod}) one can take for $\cu$ its {\it localizing subcategory $DTM$ generated by} the Tate motives $\z(i)$ for $i\in\z$ (i.e., by its smallest triangulated subcategory containing all $\z(i)$ and closed with respect to small coproducts).
-Note also that this category possesses two important weight structures: the heart of the first (''Chow") one is "weakly generated" by $\z(i)[2i]$ (and it is "compatible" with Chow weight structure for the whole $\dm$), whereas the second ("Gersten") heart is weakly generated by $\z(i)[i]$ (cf. \S4.5 of \cite{bgern}).
+Note also that this category possesses two important weight structures: the heart of the first (''Chow") one is generated by $\z(i)[2i]$ (i.e. consists of retracts of coproducts of families of $\z(i)[2i]$; actually, coproducts are not necessary here) and this weight structure is "compatible" with Chow weight structure for the whole $\dm$, whereas the second ("Gersten") heart is generated by $\z(i)[i]$.

 One can also consider Artin-Tate motives here (cf. \cite{wildat}); instead of motives with integral coefficients one can take $R$-linear ones for $R$ being any Dedekind domain (cf. \cite{vbook}).